Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Event Callbacks/Event Callbacks.md

 <ins>Triggered when the script has initiated or started running</ins>, this only triggered once throughout the script.
 This is used for creating objects—such as sprites and texts, precaching, or setting and getting certain properties.

 ### onCreatePost()
 <ins>Triggered after the initiation, post start of the script</ins>, this only triggered once throughout the script.
-This is used for manipulating the HUD elements, such as healthbar, score, and especially both the note and splashes.
+This is used for manipulating the HUD elements, such as health bar, score, and especially both the note and splashes.

 ### onDestroy()
 <ins>Triggered when the script has been completely destroyed</ins>, i.e. has stop execution.
 This only triggered once throughout the script.
 Such as exiting said song, quitting the game, going through different states (i.e. menu, debug mode, etc), etc.